Banana Cottage Cheese Pancakes

 Ingredients

-• 1 cup oats, rolled oats or quick-cooking oats will work
+• 1 cup rolled oats, (quick-cooking oats will also work)

 • Toppings: banana slices, maple syrup, more chocolate chips, etc.